Get help with your Financial Aid with these helpful FAQs:

 Charges to students for all tuition, fees, and housing are recorded in an individual account based on the student identification number assigned upon initial enrollment.
 Grants, scholarships, and loan payments are recorded as credits against those charges as they are received.
 The balance due, if any, shown on the student’s account statement must be paid in full by August 1 for the fall semester and December 15 for the spring semester, prior to moving into student housing, and upon receipt of subsequent monthly statements.
 Payments in excess of charges will be refunded to the student unless the student requests the funds be held on the account as pre-payment of future charges.
 All credit balances must be refunded to the student at the end of each academic year, regardless of student request.
 The student may apply the money to their student account for the next academic year charges by making a payment on their account.

 If a student adds or drops courses, an official change of registration form must be submitted.
 Fees and charges are adjusted for adding and dropping courses within the allowed add/drop period at the full semester rate(s), with related adjustments in financial aid.
-Students considering a drop below full-time enrollment status are encouraged to discuss the financial impact of such a decision with Student Financial Services personnel.
+Students considering a drop below full-time enrollment status are encouraged to discuss the financial impact of such a decision with Financial Aid personnel.

 Upon registering for classes, students incur charges and are responsible for payments of these charges whether or not they attend.
 Warner Pacific University, a non-profit institution of higher learning, in establishing any student account, extends credit to students solely for the purpose of financing their education.